PrometheanDissident/prometheandissident.github.io/pages/psychology.md

 There is some evidence to suggest that humans also have become genetically more oriented towards self control as they evolved, which might also help to explain higher prosociality<ref>https://www.frontiersin.org/journals/psychology/articles/10.3389/fpsyg.2020.00134/full</ref>.

+## Activism

+Economic affluence, state capacity, women as a percentage of the total labor force and left corporatism (left party control and higher neocorporatism) contribute to greater aggregate protest potential.
+Ethnic grievances stemming from economic discrimination and percentage of protestants also contribute positively while language dominance suppresses protest potential<ref>https://www.jstor.org/stable/20628335?seq=1</ref>.

+Mass political protests have increased globally by an annual average of 11.5 percent between 2009 and 2019.
+The size and frequency of recent protests are unprecedented historically, eclipsing historical examples of eras of mass protest.
+Common grievances overwhelmingly center on perceptions of ineffective governance and corruption.
+Protests have resulted in a broad range of outcomes, ranging from regime change and political accommodation to protracted political violence with many casualties.
+Factors that could increase the rate of protest include slowing global economic growth, worsening effects of climate change, and foreign meddling in internal politics via disinformation and other tactics<ref>https://www.csis.org/analysis/age-mass-protests-understanding-escalating-global-trend</ref>.

 ## References

 <references />